The Safest and Most Dangerous Places in Grand Rapids, MN: Crime Maps and Statistics

 Is Grand Rapids, MN Safe?

-The D- grade indicates that the rate of crime is much higher than that of the average US city.
-Grand Rapids ranks in the 15th percentile for safety, meaning it is safer than 15% of cities but less safe than 85%.
-This analysis applies only to Grand Rapids's official city boundaries.
+The D- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Grand Rapids's combined rate is much higher than the norm.
+Grand Rapids sits in the 15th percentile, ahead of 15% of cities and behind 85%.
+The grade covers only Grand Rapids's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Grand Rapids is 42.72 per 1,000 residents in the typical year.
-Grand Rapids Residents generally consider the southeast part of the city to be the safest.
-Your chance of being a victim of crime in Grand Rapids varies by neighborhood - ranging from 1 in 14 in the northeast neighborhoods to 1 in 32 in the southeast.
+The overall crime rate in Grand Rapids is 42.72 per 1,000 residents in a typical year.
+Residents generally consider the southeast part of the city the safest.
+Your chance of being a victim ranges from 1 in 14 in the northeast neighborhoods to 1 in 32 in the southeast.

-When looking at total crime counts (rather than per capita rates), the southwest parts of Grand Rapids, MN see the most incidents - about 129 per year.
-In contrast, the east part of the city has the fewest, with approximately 31 crimes annually.
+Counting total incidents instead of per-capita rates, the southwest parts of Grand Rapids, MN report the most crime, about 129 cases per year.
+The east part reports the fewest, around 31 per year.

 The Cost of Crime™ in Grand Rapids, MN

-The total projected cost of crime in Grand Rapids for 2025 is $6,806,892.
-This translates to approximately $416 per resident and $952 per household.
-On average, crime-related costs account for 1.1% of the median household income in Grand Rapids.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Grand Rapids for 2025 is $6,806,892, about $416 per resident and $952 per household.
+That equals 1.1% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 67.1%